datarootsio/tutorial-face-mask-detection/README.md

  In this project, we develop a pipeline to detect unmasked faces in images.
 This can, for example, be used to alert people that do not wear a mask when entering a building.

- We also record a [YouTube video](https://youtu.be/E8W2AOQOh-k) to explain the general pipeline of this project.
+ We recorded a [YouTube video](https://youtu.be/E8W2AOQOh-k) to explain the general pipeline of this project.

 Our pipeline consists of three steps: